shyjuk/Restic-Backups-Guide/Restic - Guide.md

 <br/>

->***Note:** It is best practice to create a repository on a separate phsyical medium such as another disk drive, removable/external drive, NAS, server, or cloud location.*
+>***Note:** It is best practice to create a repository on a separate physical medium such as another disk drive, removable/external drive, NAS, server, or cloud location.*

 <br/>